 Awarded in its inaugural year

 the Toronto Maple Leafs

-A History of the International Hockey Hall Of Fame
+Timeline of the Original Hockey Hall of Fame

 1943 - Kingston chosen site of the Hockey Hall of Fame after City of Kingston initiative.

 1945 - Mayor Stuart Crawford elected president of International Hockey Hall of Fame.